SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

 Test Name | Purpose
 ---|---
-test_invalid_output_flags | Makes sure that the policy is only injected if we're base64 encoded test_invalid_many_input_types | Makes sure we're only getting input from one source i.e. ARM Template, policy.json, or image name test_diff_wrong_input_type | Makes sure we're only doing the diff command if we're using a ARM Template as the input type test_parameters_without_template | Makes sure we error out if a parameter file is getting passed in without an ARM Template
+test_invalid_output_flags | Makes sure that the policy fails if we specify more than one output format at a time test_invalid_many_input_types | Makes sure we're only getting input from one source i.e. ARM Template, policy.json, or image name test_diff_wrong_input_type | Makes sure we're only doing the diff command if we're using a ARM Template as the input type test_parameters_without_template | Makes sure we error out if a parameter file is getting passed in without an ARM Template